Luehang/react-native-smart-gallery/README.md

     Motivation
 </h3>

-**Why was this created?**  In the open source development community, there isn't a single React Native gallery that can efficently render a very large list of images with the initial index being placed anywhere in the list of images while supporting both Android and iOS.
-This gallery solves all that along with guestures and important event listeners for pan, pinch, single tap and double tap.
+**Why was this created?**  In the open source development community, there isn't a single React Native gallery that can efficiently render a very large list of images with the initial index being placed anywhere in the list of images while supporting both Android and iOS.
+This gallery solves all that along with gestures and important event listeners for pan, pinch, single tap and double tap.

 <br/>